Wenlab/Auto-Worm-Behavior-Detector/readme.md

 ![Workflow_en](markdown_figs/Workflow_en.png)

-## Other Guides

-* For finely tuning super parameters, check here.
-* For guidance of [the CoLBeRT system](https://github.com/samuellab/mindcontrol), check here.
-* For log of fixing bugs, check here.

 # Performance

 I found 5 human experts and asked them to label a video of about 20000 frames.
 Then, I only used the frames which they totally agree to be certain behavior.
 You can check the video, human labels, and related codes [here](https://github.com/Wenlab/Auto-Worm-Behavior-Detector/tree/master/performance).